celery/celery/docs/userguide/configuration.rst

 ``database_create_tables_at_setup``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default: True by default.
+Default: False by default.

-Celery will create the tables in the database at startup.
-If you want
+- If `True`, Celery will create the tables in the database during setup.
-Celery to create the tables lazily, i.e. wait for the first task to
+- If `False`, Celery will create the tables lazily, i.e. wait for the first task
-be executed before creating the tables, set this setting to False.
+  to be executed before creating the tables.

 .. setting:: database_engine_options